 Fossil record of Deinotheriidae in the Jura

 The age of the deinotheres discovered in the Swiss Jura Mountains is based on the regional litho- and biostratigraphy established by Kälin (1993, 1997) and Prieto et al. (2017) and fits the biostratigraphic range of the species at the European scale.
 The records correlate to MN5-6(-7) for P. bavaricum in Montchaibeux, to MN7/8 for D. giganteum in Bois de Raube and to MN9 for D. levius in Charmoille.
-The latter record indicates the first report of D. levius in Switzerland and matches the latest occurrences of this species in Europe (Göhlich & Huttunen 2009, Aiglstorfer et al. 2014, Konidaris & Koufos 2019), whereas the record of D. giganteum in Bois Raube could be among the youngest record of this taxa in Europe.
-(Fig. 9).
+The latter record indicates the first report of D. levius in Switzerland and matches the latest occurrences of this species in Europe (Göhlich & Huttunen 2009, Aiglstorfer et al. 2014, Konidaris & Koufos 2019), whereas the record of D. giganteum in Bois Raube could be among the youngest record of this taxa in Europe (Fig. 10).

-Figure 9.
+Figure 10.
 Stratigraphic extent of the five European species of Deinotheriidae (P. cuvieri, P. bavaricum, D. levius, D. giganteum and D. proavum).
 The dashed lines represent enlarged occurrences for each species, supported by the fossil record of the appendix.
 The correlations with the European fauna of reference are according to Berger (2011) and the ones with the regional lithostratigraphy according to Kälin (1993, 1997) and Prieto et al. (2017).